Idaho Legislature

 The Idaho Legislature is the legislative branch of the government of the U.S. state of Idaho and is bicameral, consisting of the upper chamber of the Idaho Senate and the lower chamber of the Idaho House of Representatives.
 The state of Idaho is divided into 35 legislative districts, which each elect one state senator and two representatives.
 There are no term limits for reelection of members of either chamber.
 Both chambers of the Legislature convene at the Idaho State Capitol in Boise.

 The crossing of upper and lower chamber of their districts into a single representing constituency is found in only seven of the fifty U.S. state legislatures, these are: Idaho, Arizona, Maryland, New Jersey, North Dakota, South Dakota, and Washington.
 Based on 2010 United States Decennial Census data, each legislative district in the state of Idaho had approximately 44,788 residents.
-Based on subsequent 2020 U.S. Decennial Census data, each legislative district had an ideal population of approximately 52,546 people.
+Based on subsequent 2020 U.S. Decennial Census data, each legislative district had an ideal population of approximately 52,546 people if population was split perfectly even.